Can I Get a Buy To Let Mortgage?

-Many lenders have strict criteria when it comes to buy-to-let mortgages.
+Many lenders have strict criteria when it comes to buy to let mortgages.
 Most stipulate that you must be over 25 and will not reach 75 before the end of the mortgage term.
-It’s usually difficult to get a buy-to-let mortgage as a first-time buyer because lenders like to see you have some experience of the market.
-Give us a call today to discuss your options.
+It’s usually difficult to get a buy to let mortgage as a first-time buyer because lenders like to see you have some experience of the property market.
+If you fall outside of these requirements we may still be able to help, give us a call today to discuss your options.

 How Much Can I Borrow?